build-on-aws/python-fm-playground/README.md

 - Running this application might result in charges to your AWS account.
 For more details, see [Amazon Bedrock Pricing](https://aws.amazon.com/bedrock/pricing/).
 - This app is configured to run in `us-east-1` and has not been tested in every AWS Region.
 For more information see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
 - We recommend that you grant your code least privilege, i.e. only the minimum permissions required by the application.
-You can find an IAM Policy document with the required permissions in this repository at `resources/bedrock-access-policy.json`.
+You can find an IAM Policy document with the required permissions in this repository at `resources/bedrock-access-policy.json` ([display policy](./resources/bedrock-access-policy.json)).

 ## Prerequisites